Hiroto is a Japanese name meaning “great flight” or “big soar,” symbolizing strength and ambition.

 Popular Japanese Baby Boy Names

-Here are some rare Japanese boy names.
+Here are some rare Japanese boy names and meanings.
 Pick the one you like the most!

 1. Aki